 Orchid tattoos are very popular with women and the occasional man.
 For those who wear it as body art, the orchid is very significant and highly symbolic.
 Because orchids come in many shapes, colors, and sizes, the tattoo designs are very versatile and can be inked almost anywhere on the body.

-Read on to learn more about the symbolism surrounding this gorgeous flower and to browse a gallery of several different orchid tattoo designs.
-Hopefully, you'll be able to find ideas and inspiration for your next tattoo
+Read on to learn more about the symbolism surrounding this gorgeous flower and browse a gallery of several different orchid tattoo designs.
+Hopefully, you'll be able to find ideas and inspiration for your next tattoo.

 What Is an Orchid?

 Orchids are one of the largest families of flowers on earth, with almost 27,000 species to its name.
 This widespread flower can be found almost anywhere on earth, from the tropics to the Arctic Circle.
 As a result, these beautiful flowers hold a special significance to many different cultures around the world and many East Asian cultures in particular.

-Of the nearly 28,000 species of orchids, Cymbidium, Dendrobium, and Vanilla orchids are the most popular.
-Though it grows in the wild, it is nonetheless a very pricy flower if you want it in your own home.
+Of the myriad of orchid species, Cymbidium, Dendrobium, and Vanilla orchids are the most popular.
+Though it grows in the wild, it can be a pricy flower if you want it in your own home.
 And, despite the price tag, the orchid is one of the most popular household plants next to the peace lily.

 Orchid Symbolism and Cultural Significance

 The orchid is typically associated with human sexuality, partly because of the flower’s resemblance to male and female sexual anatomy.
-The ancient Greek word “orxhis” translates today to “testicle.”
+The ancient Greek word “orkhis” translates today to “testicle.”
 A group of orchids was referred not as a bouquet, but as a “satyrion,” and which represents the female anatomy, reproduction, and fertility.
 The Greeks also referred to the orchid as the “Flower of Magnificence.”

 For thousands of years, different cultures have used the orchid for a variety of purposes.
 In places such as China, Africa, Germany, and Egypt, the orchid was considered to be a love potion and aphrodisiac.
 Many East Asian cultures esteemed the orchid as a symbol of something precious and rare.
-It is believed that the Aztecs drunk vanilla orchid with chocolate to give them strength and power.
+It is believed that the Aztecs drank vanilla orchid with chocolate to give them strength and power.